NeuroBench/system_benchmarks/QUBO.md

 ### Optimality Thresholds

-Based on the target optimality c_target for each workload, the normalized optimality score of a solution is defined as (1 / n) * abs((c - c_target) / c_target).
+Based on the target optimality c_target_s for each workload and seed, the normalized optimality score of a solution for a given workload size (graph size, density) is defined as (1 / n) * \sum_{s} abs((c - c_target_s) / c_target_s).
-Where c is the size of the largest independent set found by the system at that point in time.
+Where c is the size of the largest independent set found by the system at that point in time, and n is the number of trials/seeds.

-The score thresholds are TODO, see below
+The score thresholds are 0.1, 0.05, and 0.01.

-TODO: normalizing by dividing by the graph size makes it so that the 0.1/0.5/0.01 don't make any sense.
-E.g. for a graph size of 1,000,000 the score would always be on the order of 0.000001.
-The score needs a different definition.
-Is there any score that we could use where it's possible to show that you exceed the target?

 For each threshold, the submission reports latency (from beginning the workload), and system energy.